 - To improve our products and services.
 We may use your information to make website or product and service improvements.

 - To look at website trends and customer interests.
 We might use your information to customize your experience with us.
 We may also combine information we receive from you with information about you we have received from third parties to assess trends and interests.

 - For our marketing.
-In certain circumstances, we may send you communications containing information such as special Haddonstone promotions or offers.
-For example, if you have registered on the website and indicated you want to receive this information or if you gave us your information at an exhibition.
-We may also notify you of new website features or product and service offerings.
+By providing your email address on the website or by giving us your details at an exhibition, you are indicating that you want to receive information from us by email.
+We may therefore send you communications containing information such as special Haddonstone promotions or offers, new website features or product and service offerings.
 To manage our communications with you, follow the instructions in the Your Privacy Preferences section below.

 - For other uses we may disclose to you, including order, contract, processing and delivery information.